timdeschryver/timdeschryver.dev/content/blog/testing-rxjs-streams-with-rxjs-for-await/index.md

 This is important when you're writing operators, and that's probably why this approach is used in the RxJS codebase to test the RxJS operators.
 But it also makes things more complex, especially if you're not used to reading or writing marble diagrams.

-> For more information about the `TestScheduler`, I refer you to the following posts written by [Kevin Kreuzer](https://twitter.com/kreuzercode), [Marble testing with RxJS testing utils](https://medium.com/@kevinkreuzer/marble-testing-with-rxjs-testing-utils-3ae36ac3346a) and [Testing asynchronous RxJs operators](https://medium.com/angular-in-depth/testing-asynchronous-rxjs-operators-5495784f249e).
+> For more information about RxJS (and marble) testing, I would like to refer you to [Jay Phelps](https://twitter.com/_jayphelps)'s talk [Don’t Lose Your Marbles, We Can Test RxJS Code](https://www.youtube.com/watch?v=s9FY-MBW1rc) at RxJS live.

 ```ts
 import { TestScheduler } from 'rxjs/testing'